Vignesh-Thangamariappan/stripe-terminal-ios-spm/README.md

 Purpose of this repo is to allow for fast checkouts and easy maintenance of Stripe SDK.

 ## Disclaimer
-This is not official Stripe repository, yet it relies on official Stripe terminal iOS SDK releases and is based on forking original repo.
+This is not official Stripe repository, yet it relies on official Stripe terminal iOS SDK releases.
+This is achieved by cron github action that checks for updates in original repo and updates this mirror automatically.